12 Week Virtual

 • Read, discuss, and imitate a variety of contemporary influences in multiple genres

-• Engage in stream of consciousness and writing exercises
+• Engage in stream of consciousness and writing exercises, getting to know yourself not just as a writer, but as a person

-• Practice how to think like a writer throughout the day and determine what makes a ‘good’ piece of writing
+• Practice how to think and observe like a writer throughout the day, and determine what makes a ‘good’ piece of writing

 • Acquire skills on momentum, productivity, and effective writing practice